Prateek307/Socket-Programming/Scientific Calculator using TCP/README.md

 ### Running the Client

-Compile and run the client program
+## Compile and run the client program :
-ADD -n 3 100 200 300
-The above command is to add 3 numbers 100,200,300 and n represent the total number that are to be added User i am creating  a reaadme file for scientific calculator using tcp so create a readme file for it here is the content run the server program on one computer and client program on another computer make sure to enter the ip address of the computer on which the server is running on the client porgram give the following commands
+Run the server program on one computer and client program on another computer make sure to enter the ip address of the computer on which the server is running in the client porgram give the following commands :
 ADD -n 3 100 200 300
 the above command is to add 3 numbers 100,200,300 and n represent the total number that are to be added similarly,